What Digital Agencies Need to Know About GDPR

 - Contractual agreement.
 If you’re already under contract with a client, you’re all set and new consent is not required.

 - Compliance with the law.
-Record keeping or maintaining data on clients, employees, and contractors is consensual and therefore no new consent is required.
+Record keeping or maintaining data on clients, employees, and contractors are consensual and therefore no new consent is required.

 - Vital interest.